Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Performance Evaluation Using Synthetic Data

-We compare the performance of the RKLD-WF algorithm with that of the standard WF algorithm \cite{candes2015phase} using $\ell_2$-loss and Poisson-loss functions, and the RWF algorithm \cite{zhang2016reshaped} using the reshaped $\ell_2$-loss function.
-For this purpose, we employed the codes\footnote{https://viterbi-web.usc.edu/soltanol/WFcode.html, https://github.com/hubevan/reshaped-Wirtinger-flow} provided with the original papers, keeping their simulation parameters unchanged.
+We compared the performance of the RKLD-WF algorithm with that of the standard WF algorithm \cite{candes2015phase} using $\ell_2$-loss and Poisson-loss functions, and the RWF algorithm \cite{zhang2016reshaped} using the reshaped $\ell_2$-loss function, in terms of reconstruction accuracy, convergence and sample efficiency.
+For this purpose, we used the codes\footnote{https://viterbi-web.usc.edu/soltanol/WFcode.html, https://github.com/hubevan/reshaped-Wirtinger-flow} provided with the original papers, and used the simulation parameters provided by the authors.